docopt/docopt.org/index.md

 Note, writing `--input ARG` (opposed to `--input=ARG`) is ambiguous, meaning it is not possibe to tell whether `ARG` is option's argument or positional argument.
-In usage patterns this will be interpreted as option with argument *only* if [option's description](#) for that option is provided.
+In usage patterns this will be interpreted as option with argument *only* if option's description (covered below) for that option is provided.
 Otherwise it will be interpreted as separate option and positional argument.

 Same ambiguity is with `-f FILE` and `-fFILE` notation.
 Although in the latter case it is not possible to tell whether it is a number of stacked short